omichelsen/ole.michelsen.dk/README.md

 wait
 ```

-Scans all photos in `exif/source` and create thumbnails and output for `gulp exit`.

 #### `photos-exif-to-json.sh`

 Scans all photos in `exif/` for EXIF data and outputs to `src/_data/exif.json` to use in Travel Map.